Electives are structured into the curriculum to allow residents to:

 The following process is to be used to arrange all elective experiences:

 - The resident will write their learning objectives for the elective.
-These should link to the Program Objectives and preferably by described under the appropriate Can-Med FM role/Skill Dimensions (https://postgrad.familymed.ubc.ca/program-info/curriculum/learning-outcomes/)
+These should link to the Core Learning Outcomes and preferably be described under the appropriate Can-Med FM Role/Skill Dimensions (https://postgrad.familymed.ubc.ca/program-info/curriculum/learning-outcomes/)

 - The learning objectives are sent to the elective preceptor who confirms that the objectives are feasible and they are agreeable to supervising and assessing the resident based on the objectives.

 - In the case of international electives where it may not be possible to discuss the objectives with the preceptor, or where the chosen preceptor is not UBC faculty, the site director can give final approval.

 - In the case of International electives in jurisdictions not deemed accredited by the CPSBC, the Site Director must write a letter indicating that “this supervised elective ...provide(s) training which would meet the educational goals of the Department of Family Practice Postgraduate Program, and is evaluated”*.
 This letter must also be signed by the Postgraduate Program Director.
 This letter should be kept on the resident’s file and be provided to the CPSBC if the resident applies for a license in BC.
 All Global Health electives require completion of modules and forms four as part of the pre-departure checklists http://globalhealth.med.ubc.ca/resources/pre-departure/